Tips for Identifying Antique Silverware

 Identifying antique silverware patterns is tricky.
-Often the silver has been passed down for generations and the name of the design, the manufacturer, and the history have been lost.
+Often, the silver has been passed down for generations, and the name of the design, the manufacturer, and the history have been lost.
+Fortunately, each piece of silverware offers clues marked right on it.
+Once you learn to decode these, you can identify antique silverware patterns and tell if your old silverware is valuable.

 Towle Georgian Pattern